ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 [![](/wiki/shared/news/2025-10-14-project-loved-october-2025/501286.jpg)](https://osu.ppy.sh/community/forums/topics/2140771)

-[May'n - Belief](https://osu.ppy.sh/beatmapsets/501286#osu) by ::Depths::{ user=3935174 }, [\_DT3](https://osu.ppy.sh/users/7319843), ::Asaiga::{ user=2959560 }, [Doormat](https://osu.ppy.sh/users/3230571), ::Garden::{ user=2849992 }, [Hikaru Rose](https://osu.ppy.sh/users/4811275), ::Kibbleru::{ user=3193504 }, [Super Creek](https://osu.ppy.sh/users/1787171), and ::Winnie::{ user=3592149 }\
+[May'n - Belief](https://osu.ppy.sh/beatmapsets/501286#osu) by ::Depths::{ user=3935174 }, ::\_DT3::{ user=7319843 }, ::Asaiga::{ user=2959560 }, ::Doormat::{ user=3230571 }, ::Garden::{ user=2849992 }, ::Hikaru Rose::{ user=4811275 }, ::Kibbleru::{ user=3193504 }, ::Super Creek::{ user=1787171 }, and ::Winnie::{ user=3592149 }\
 208 BPM, 3:57 | 1.85★ – 7.25★\
 The \[Kanau's Normal\], \[Little's Insane\], and \[Kalibe's Insane\] difficulties are *not* being nominated for Loved.
 *description written by ::Lilian::{ user=8589120 }*

 For our *Ranked Rejects* slot, we bring you a set that may restore your belief in the Loved section...

 To be honest, no description I can write could possibly sell you on this mapset better than the set itself.
-Look at the ::Depths::{ user=3935174 } 7★ top diff... oh my god, it even has a ::Kibbleru::{ user=3193504 }/[Doormat](https://osu.ppy.sh/users/3230571) Collab Extreme... simply sublime.
+Look at the ::Depths::{ user=3935174 } 7★ top diff... oh my god, it even has a ::Kibbleru::{ user=3193504 }/::Doormat::{ user=3230571 } Collab Extreme... simply sublime.
 This set oozes with that simplistic yet all-too-alluring 2016 energy, on top of a classic anime opening that should be instantly recognisable to any player from back in the day.
 It's a shame this set has sat in the graveyard for over five years now, but I hope you all enjoy this blast from the past!

 [![](/wiki/shared/news/2025-10-14-project-loved-october-2025/1136709.jpg)](https://osu.ppy.sh/community/forums/topics/2140770)